Tel No: +64 3 434 7939

 Access: Just 2 minutes drive from Oamaru Township in a hillside location with views of sea and mountains.

-This luxury boutique-style lodge is located in the historic township of Oamaru on the East Coast of New Zealand’s South Island.
-Just a short drive up the hill from Oamaru’s main street, enter into another world.
-The grandeur of this spacious homestead will captivate you.
-From the main Entrance Hall through to the spacious Drawing Room, taking you back to a gracious era.
-Wander into the Library to browse a massive collection of books, including a section dedicated to cuisine which is a speciality here at this luxury lodge.
-Relax in the Billiard Room complete with its full sized competition table.
-Extensive verandah, outdoor terraces and restful gardens make Pen-y-bryn Lodge the perfect place to relax, unwind and indulge.
+Located in the historic township of Oamaru on the East Coast of New Zealand’s South Island.
+Just a short drive up the hill from Oamaru’s main street, enter into another world and the grandeur of this spacious homestead will captivate you.
+From the main Entrance Hall through to the spacious Drawing Room, you are taken back to an earlier gracious era.
+Wander into the Library to browse a massive collection of books, including a section dedicated to cuisine – which is a speciality here at this luxury lodge – or relax in the Billiard Room complete with its full-sized competition table.
+An extensive verandah, outdoor terraces and restful gardens make Pen-y-bryn Lodge the perfect place to relax, unwind and indulge.

-Five charming luxurious guest rooms at Pen-y-bryn, each with its personalised name and character, have been appointed to the highest standard, with pure cotton bed linen and wool underlays, duvets and comfortable feather & down pillows.
-Some have wonderful claw-foot baths taking one back to an era with time to relax.
-And all have showers.
-Note the monogrammed bathrobes and hand-embroidered face cloths.
-Enjoy herbal or traditional tea from a fine bone china tea service or a cup of freshly ground coffee with Lodge-baked biscuits, NZ chocolates or fresh fruit from your butlers tray.
-And to bring you back to the present, each room is equipped with an iPod/iPhone dock and complimentary wireless broadband is available throughout the lodge.
+Five charming stylish guest rooms, each with its personalised name and character, have been appointed to the highest standard and feature pure cotton bed linen and wool underlays, duvets and comfortable feather & down pillows.
+The Elizabeth Room features an original claw-foot bath, taking one back to an era with time to relax.
+The Victoria Room features a walk-in shower.
+Both these ensuites have heated tiled floors, luxury toiletries, monogrammed bathrobes and hand-embroidered face cloths, adding a personal touch to your stay.
+Enjoy tea or plunger coffee, lodge baked biscuits, New Zealand chocolates or fresh fruit from your Butler’s Tray.

-Pen-y-bryn Lodge is proud to be a member of the Slow Food Movement (the international movement to save regional cooking), and a member of the Chaîne des Rôtisseurs.
-James Glucksman, your host and chef creates menus from around the world; European fine dining, a Chinese banquet, or cuisine from East Asia, South America, or the Middle East.
+Cuisine is a speciality at the lodge and dining is recommended.
+James Glucksman co-host and chef creates menus from around the world whether it be fine European dining, a Chinese banquet or cuisine from East Asia, South America or the Middle East.

 If you happen to be in Oamaru on a Sunday morning you really must visit the Oamaru Farmers Market, showcasing delectable food from around the region.
 Choose to lunch at Fleur’s Place in nearby Moeraki – this fish shack, built on the edge of the ocean, was chosen by British chef and food writer Rick Stein as the place he most wanted to visit.